 When I was younger (so much younger than today), I learned how to ride a motorcycle.
-Whilst discussing the effects of weather on road conditions, my instructor said,
+Whilst discussing the effects of weather on road conditions, my instructor said, “the most dangerous effect comes from a type of weather you can’t see.
+What is it?”

 I confidently replied “ice”, to be rapidly informed that I was wrong; although black ice is invisible, you can tell it might be an issue from the fact that it’s freezing out, something you can’t possibly miss.
 The correct answer was wind, because although you can generally see when it’s windy, gusts can come out of nowhere that are strong enough to send the bike flying.